-Xanax (alprazolam) is a drug prescribed to treat people with anxiety disorders or depression.
-Common uses include treatment for anxiety, panic attacks and insomnia.
+Xanax (alprazolam) is a drug prescribed to treat anxiety disorders or depression.
+Common uses include treatment for anxiety, panic attacks, and insomnia.
 However, Xanax has recently grown in popularity among college students.
 Many take Xanax to maximize the effects of alcohol.
 Some students even report that people in bars slip Xanax tablets into other people's drinks without them knowing.
 One doctor described collegiate Xanax use as an "epidemic."

 The only lawful means of getting Xanax is through a prescription, but even some with a valid prescription over-use and misuse the drug.
 On the street, Xanax is sold in milligrams and can be purchased in two forms: pills and bars.
 Xanax bars are much stronger than pills.

 Obviously, using Xanax to get a better buzz isn't one of the approved uses of the drug.
 The warning label specifically states that it is not safe to combine Xanax with alcohol.
 Xanax and other anti-anxiety drugs can be habit-forming and extremely dangerous if used in ways not intended.

 Another common use of Xanax is to decrease the effects of coming off an ecstasy high.
 College students who take ecstasy can suffer severe anxiety when the effects of the drug start to wane, so they take Xanax.
 College students now widely identify Xanax as a party drug that couples well with other drugs and alcohol.

 Doctors warn that addicts should avoid trying to quit Xanax cold turkey.
 Abruptly stopping Xanax after a period of abuse can result in seizures and other severe side effects such as suicidal thoughts, burning sensations, and cramping.
 Talk to a doctor about the best method for coming off Xanax, as this is one of the most difficult drugs to come off of.